-requirements and procedures of the federal agencies (reduced from 500,000 bushels in 1923) 465 to 200,000 bushels by the end of 1933), as well from the legislation regarding speculative position limits that was amended in 1938.
+trader category is provided in Table 1.
+As indicated, the relative size of each trader's class varies through time.
+One explanation for this could stem from the changes in reporting requirements and procedures of the federal agencies (reduced from 500,000 bushels in 1923) to 200,000 bushels by the end of 1933), as well from the legislation regarding speculative 435 position limits that was amended in 1938.
 More specifically, during the first investigated interwar sub-period (1924-1928), speculators held twice as many positions as hedgers in corn futures markets, whereas between 1935 and 1939, they make up for only 17% of this market, while hedgers represent 33% of the traders.
-Nonreported positions in corn futures were not 470 insignificant, accounting for 61% and 50% of the total open interest during the first and second interwar sub-period, respectively.
+Nonreported positions in corn futures were not insignificant, accounting for 61% and 50% of the total open interest during the first and 440 second interwar sub-period, respectively.
 With respect to wheat futures, the ratio of traders is similar to that obtained for the corn futures for the 1935-1939 period.
 Table 1 provides further insights on the percentage of long and short positions held by each trader class.
-Importantly, hedgers were not only short, as predicted by the theory of normal backwar-475 dation,27 especially in corn futures for the later five interwar years (32.42%).
-Speculators, on the other hand, held, on average, long positions in grain futures contracts, but their short positions were also of significant size (31% and 41% in corn; 45% in wheat).
-Lastly,
+Importantly, hedgers were not only short, as predicted by the theory of normal backwardation, especially in corn futures for the later five interwar years (32.42%).
+Speculators, 445

-27Briefly, postulated by Keynes (1923) and Hicks (1941), the theory of normal backwardation suggests that speculators are rewarded with a risk premium for their willingness to absorb the price risk from hedgers in commodity futures markets.
+$^{27}$ Briefly, postulated by Keynes (1923) and Hicks (1941), the theory of normal backwardation suggests that speculators are rewarded with a risk premium for their willingness to absorb the price risk from hedgers in commodity futures markets.
 Central assumptions of the theory are that the aggregate futures position of hedgers is net short, and that speculators can, on average, earn positive returns for absorbing the hedgers' risk of commodity price fluctuations as long as the futures price is set at a discount relative to the expected future spot price.
 This situation is referred to as normal backwardation.